MaelikR/Atom-Simulation-Experimental-Physical-Object-Oriented-Simulator-in-Unity-3D/Scripts/README.md

 Combine bien avec des effets visuels (VFX, glow, surpression, onde de choc).

 Peut être synchronisé en réseau avec Fusion pour destruction synchronisée sur tous les clients.
+# 🔮 Non-Euclidean Quantum Portal System

+This system allows for **non-Euclidean space traversal** inside Unity by connecting two portals that simulate:

+- 📍 Circular space folding (loop back to origin)
+- 🔄 Spatial axis rotation (changes movement orientation)
+- 🧠 Perception shifts (support for quantum camera tricks later)

+## 🚀 Features

+- **Linked Portals**: When the player enters one portal, they are transported to the linked one with a rotation offset.
+- **Axis Rotation**: You can apply rotation during teleportation to simulate bending space.
+- **Topological Looping**: Portals can connect back to themselves or form complex shapes.

+## 📦 How to Use

+1. **Setup Portals**:
+    - Create two GameObjects (`Portal_A`, `Portal_B`).
+    - Add the `QuantumPortal.cs` script to both.
+    - Assign each other's `linkedPortal` field in the Inspector.

+2. **Collider**:
+    - Add a `BoxCollider` or `SphereCollider` to each portal.
+    - Set it to **Trigger**.

+3. **Player**:
+    - Tag your player as `"Player"`.
+    - Make sure the player uses a `CharacterController` or Rigidbody for clean teleportation.

+4. **Optional Rotation**:
+    - You can define a custom `Vector3` rotation offset in the script to simulate axis bending.

+## 🧪 Future Extensions

+- Non-linear time delay
+- Visual distortion shaders on entry
+- Multi-angle camera rendering (quantum superposition style)

+## 🧠 Notes

+This portal system is inspired by **quantum spatial anomalies** and aims to break traditional Euclidean rules inside a 3D environment.

+---

+Created with 💡 by Light | Eldora Simulation

 🧠 Extensions possibles
 Barre de charge UI (type Halo, Metro Exodus)